West Paw vs KONG – which dog toy is best?

 Feature West Paw Hurley KONG Extreme

-Safety Floats and can be thrown; backed by a manufacturer guarantee Bounces unpredictably, reduces leverage; can be stuffed to extend chew time
+Safety Floats; backed by guarantee Bounces away; can be stuffed

 Last updated: March 2026.